 Another method of utilizing cart abandonment data is through customer journeys.
 Customer Journeys allow for a bit of extra customization in some ways, but have some serious limitations when compared to the automation as they are not built for e-commerce functions.
-Journeys resemble NetSuite workflows in their setup much more than automations, you can use conditions to add tags, group or unsubscribe contacts, there can be multiple branches and paths that contacts can take.
+Journeys resemble NetSuite workflows in their setup much more than automations, you can use conditions to add tags, group, or unsubscribe contacts, there can be multiple branches and paths that contacts can take.

 To create a Customer Journey go to Automations>Explore and scroll down until you see the Looking for Inspiration? section.
 You can create a journey from scratch or you can customize the suggested Nudge Abandoned Cart Shoppers to Purchase map, or any other suggested journey map.

 Note: For e-commerce emails like cart abandonment or order notifications, automations are by far the best choice.
 While journeys allow for some useful customizations with regard to the paths a customer can take, they lack a number of important elements.
 Automations have reports that allow you to see crucial e-commerce data and can use cart details in all emails.
-Journeys can only use cart details in the first email of the series and only has a journey summary which tells you the amount of contacts who have completed or are completing the journey, they are simply not designed for e-commerce data.
+Journeys can only use cart details in the first email of the series and only has a journey summary that tells you the number of contacts who have completed or are completing the journey, they are simply not designed for e-commerce data.

 Another Way to Create Cart Abandonment Automations